wch/r-source/CONFLICTS.md

 - `library()` has some heuristics to avoid warning about S4 overrides that mask the overrides in `Matrix` (but not those in `BiocGenerics`).
-These heuristics are disabled when strict conflict checking is in force so that they have to be handled explicitly in some way.
+These heuristics are disabled by default when strict conflict checking is in force so that they have to be handled explicitly in some way.